 The EGU General Assembly 2026 brings together geoscientists from all over the world to one meeting covering all disciplines of the Earth, planetary, and space sciences.
 The EGU aims to provide a forum where scientists, especially early-career researchers, can present their work and discuss their ideas with experts in all fields of geoscience.

-Meet us at the ENVRI Community booth #27 of the EGU26 exhibition to learn about projects such as ENVRI-Hub NEXT, ENVRINNOV, and IRISCC.
+Meet us at the ENVRI Community booth #27 of the EGU26 exhibition to learn about projects such as ENVRI-Hub NEXT, ENVRINNOV, IRISCC, Blue-Cloud 2026, AMRIT, and the wide range of Environmental Research Infrastructures behind them.

 This page is being constantly updated with content from other ENVRI-related projects and RIs.